 Throughout our inclusive dialogue process, the participants control the agenda and agree the issues for discussion, while Glencree, as facilitator, controls the process.
 This process is based on the essential principles of: mutual respect, the importance of listening, and the assurance of confidentiality.
 We place a strong emphasis on the use of the Chatham House Rule among participants wishing to engage through our process.
 Some of our dialogue work is of such a sensitive nature that it is kept strictly confidential.

-In the political space more broadly, Glencree continues to manage conversations about Brexit and its potential to undo much of the progress made in the past 21 years since the signing of the Good Friday Agreement.
+In the political space more broadly, Glencree continues to manage conversations about Brexit and its potential to undo much of the progress made since the signing of the Good Friday Agreement in 1998.
 Brexit represents a profound disturbance in the positive relationships between the North and South, and between the U.K. and Ireland.

 What the Brexit process has demonstrated is a clear need to continue dialogue at political level to ensure ongoing engagement and avoid the risk of misunderstanding and estrangement should other unforeseen issues create political uncertainty in the future.
 Running parallel to the issue of legacy, this has been the most challenging aspect of our political dialogue in recent years.